AkshatPandey2006/Flipkart_Clone_Scaler/README.md

 # Flipkart Clone - Full Stack E-Commerce Web App

-A high-performance e-commerce platform inspired by Flipkart, built using the **MERN (MongoDB, Express, React, Node.js)** stack with **MySQL** as the relational database.
+A high-performance e-commerce platform inspired by Flipkart, built using the Express, React, Node.js)** stack with **MySQL** as the relational database.
 This project features a robust product search system, category filtering, user authentication, and a complete checkout workflow.

 ## 🚀 Features